What is included in the Japan Rail Pass?

 Does the JR Pass cover Nozomi and Mizuho trains?

-The JR Pass is valid on all Shinkansen services in all the Shinkansen lines, except for the Nozomi and Mizuho services on the Tokaido and Sanyo Shinkansen lines.
-You will not have access to the trains with the fewest stops on the Tokaido and Sanyo lines.
-However, you do have access to the Hikari or Sakura services that cover the same routes.
+The JR Pass partially covers both reserved and non-reserved seats on the Shinkansen Nozomi and Mizuho bullet trains, which run along the Tokaido, Sanyo, and Kyushu Shinkansen lines.
+You need an additional complementary ticket to access these train services.
+The Nozomi and Mizuho trains make the fewest stops, so they are the quickest option for traveling between major stations on the line.
+Even without the extra Nozomi/Mizuho tickets, you still have access to the Hikari or Sakura services that cover the same routes.
 The Hikari and Sakura bullet trains reach the same top speed as the Nozomi and Mizuho trains but have more stops along each route.
-For example, from Tokyo to Kyoto, the Hikari takes 15mins more than the equivalent Nozomi.
+For example, from Tokyo to Kyoto, the Hikari takes 15 mins more than the equivalent Nozomi.

 Can I ride all trains, buses and ferries?